-Smitty Gaden of Covington, Louisiana knows this too well.
+Smitty G. of Covington, Louisiana knows all too well that the transition from high school to college is monumental.
 In the past five years, she's survived the transition with all three of her children.
-She says it can feel a little like sending them into the lions' den, and says there are days she hates to hear the phone ring for fear of the news it might bring.
+She says it can feel a little like sending them into the lions' den.
+She also says there are days she hates to hear the phone ring for fear of the news it might bring.

-Smitty is hardly alone.
-Most parents of college freshmen will admit they hold their breath when the phone rings, especially at odd hours.
-That's why we talked to some college officials about how to best handle those dreaded calls, if or when they come.
+Smitty isn't alone.
+Most parents of college students will admit they hold their breath when the phone rings, especially at odd hours.
+In this article four college officials offer helpful advice about how to best handle those dreaded calls, if or when they come.

 Phone Call No. 1

 "I hate it here!
 I want to come home."

 Dr. John Bowling, President, Olivet Nazarene University, Bourbonnais, Illinois: Try to clarify what drives these feelings.
 Is there a roommate problem?
 Loneliness?
 Academic problems?
 Most students have trouble adjusting to college life at first.
 There's separation anxiety, culture shock, newfound freedom, all thrown at them at once.
 It can be overwhelming, and coming home may look like an easy out.
 Approach this subject long before your child packs up for school.
 Say, "A lot of students feel like they hate college at first.
 If you start feeling that way, call me and we'll talk."
 If you do receive this call, encourage your child to hold steady.
 When he gets over the initial shock, he'll probably learn to love the school.